Existence and Characterisation of Bivariate Bicycle Codes: Summary

 Bivariate bicycle (BB) codes are a recent proposal for low-overhead quantum memory \cite{bravyi}, but so far, the trade-off between $[[n,k,d]]$ has been studied little, except for the case where $\ell$ and $m$, the system size, are coprime \cite{coprime}.
 Brute force calculations for finding existing non-trivial codes, and their code distance, are very inefficient.
 Additionally, some more efficient algorithms only provide upper bounds, meaning they can only exclude trivial codes early on from their search, while still brute forcing the rest.\\

 In this Article, we have developed a novel and more efficient search algorithm to study BB codes that narrows down the search for constructors $\mathfrak{o}$ that guarantee non-trivial codes, \textit{regardless} of $\ell,m$.
 We used it to find a series of new codes, some of which have a higher number of logical qubits $k$ than previously known constructions.
 To answer the main question of this paper, we have provided several theorems.
-We have shown what number of physical qubits $n$ is required for codes to exist in Theorem \ref{theorem:primedivisibility}, under what circumstances BB codes are fully connected in Corollary \ref{theorem:connect} and Corollary \ref{theorem:connect2}, we have highlighted distance bounds and consequently demonstrated asymptotic badness in Theorem \ref{theorem:bad}.\\
+We have shown what number of physical qubits $n$ is required for codes to exist in Theorem \ref{theorem:primedivisibility}, under what circumstances BB codes are fully connected in Corollary \ref{theorem:connect} and Corollary \ref{theorem:connect2}, we have highlighted distance bounds and consequently demonstrated asymptotic badness in Theorem \ref{theorem:bad}.
+We have therefore shown a significant difference between BB codes and the codes predicted in the landmark results of Panteleev and Kalachev in Ref. \cite{ldpc}, due to the abelian nature of BB codes.\\

 Though BB codes are excluded from the search of good practical codes due to asymptotic badness, our results do not affect the utility of moderately long codes.
 In fact, Lemma \ref{lemma:dim} predicts that a good cyclic code of this ansatz would require arbitrarily large connectivity as $n\to\infty$, yielding impractical implementation.
-Present-day quantum processors employing $\lessapprox 1000$ qubits could already implement most of the BB codes that are known so far.
+Present-day quantum processors employing $\lessapprox 1000$ qubits could already implement most of the BB codes that are known so far, for example using the protocol outlined in Ref. \cite{chenplanar}.
 Our methods are also beneficial for designing cyclic LDPC codes for present-day quantum processor sizes and architectures, and they could be used to develop sequences of codes that are the best with respect to either $k/n$ or $d/n$ to date, paving the way for experiments demonstrating error correction routines outperforming the surface code.\\

-The next line of research could be to investigate whether non-abelian 2BGA codes allow for asymptotically good sequences of codes, or at least allow for better code parameters than BB codes of equal length $n$, while maintaining a bounded parity check row weight.
+The next line of research could be to investigate whether non-abelian 2BGA codes allow for asymptotically good sequences of codes, or at least allow for superior code parameters than BB codes of equal length $n$, while maintaining a bounded parity check row weight.
+This question has been partially answered in Ref. \cite{linpryadko}, though many open problems still persist, such as under what conditions non-abelian codes outperform their abelian counterparts for equal code lengths and group size.